“What is the best gear change rpm?”

 What about if you were certain that you couldn’t possibly accelerate any quicker?

-How would that effect your ability to qualifying or your confidence in that drag to the finish line with another car?
+How would that affect your ability to qualifying or your confidence in that drag to the finish line with another car?

 As well as the performance benefit, what if I told you that you could do all this with decreased engine stress as well?
 Talk about having your cake and eating it!